 Back injuries include a range of injuries, including strains and spinal cord injuries.
 Damages usually include medical expenses and lost income, but can also include compensation for pain and suffering, emotional distress, and loss of consortium.

 A subset of back injuries, a spinal cord injury is when damage to the spinal cord is severe enough to cause full or partial loss of sensation and motor control.
 The two most common causes for spinal cord injuries are motor vehicle accidents and falls.
 Compensation in a spinal cord injury lawsuit usually includes medical expenses, pain and suffering, ongoing healthcare and rehabilitation, the cost of medical or assistive devices like wheelchairs, and home modifications like access ramps.
-The legal and medical issues involved with this kind of personal injury lawsuit are difficult, so if you or a loved one has suffered a spinal cord injury, you need to contact an personal injury attorney who specializes in spinal cord injury litigation.
+The legal and medical issues involved with this kind of personal injury lawsuit are difficult, so if you or a loved one has suffered a spinal cord injury, you need to contact an personal injury attorney in Columbus, Ohio who specializes in spinal cord injury litigation.

 Children have the same legal rights as adults in regards to personal injury cases in Columbus Ohio.
 As minors, however, they cannot file suit themselves, and thus they need a Guardian Ad Litem (usually a parent) to act on their behalf.
 The parent also has the right to compensation for medical bills paid on behalf of the child.